 Food Studies is a student initiated project to raise awareness about the importance of understanding food from a interdisciplinary approach.
 Our vision is the creation of a Food Studies Institute at The University of Texas at Austin to complement a variety of academic disciplines.
 Faculty member Lydia Steinman is adviser to this group.

 School of Human Ecology Ambassadors is a sponsored organization focused on service to the School of Human Ecology by implementing and supporting projects, events, and initiatives designed to serve all students.

 Texas Nutrition is a student organization run by students interested in nutrition, wellness, and health.
 Recently, two student organizations, Nutrition and Wellness Association and Student Dietetics Association, joined forces to form Texas Nutrition.
 The purpose of our organization is to provide students with opportunities to serve the community, to develop relationships with faculty, to make contacts with other dietetic and nutrition professionals, and to develop relationships with other students interested in nutrition.
-Shelly Mikosh and Diane Papillion serve as faculty advisers to this group.
+Diane Papillion and Monica Milonovich serve as faculty advisers to this group.